 Hopefully, the clients you’ve had throughout most of the year will be ready to pay their tax bills when it’s time to file.
 However, you may get a new client who simply doesn’t have enough cash to pay his or her taxes.
 Communicate to your new client the importance of filing on time and paying as much as possible, in order to avoid penalties and keep interest payments to a minimum.

 Many people who don’t have the money choose to simply not file.
 However, this is a serious mistake, and it’s important that you educate them on this fact.
 The penalty for not filing is TEN TIMES greater than the penalty for not paying: 5% of their taxes vs. 0.5% per month!
-This is a frightening number which can often help clients realize the critical importance of filing taxes or an extension on time.
+This is a frightening number that can often help clients realize the critical importance of filing taxes or an extension on time.
 Even when filing an extension, they need to try to pay something on their taxes.

 If you have time before April 15, help your client brainstorm ways to make money between now and then – sell things online, like on eBay or Craig’s List?
 Do some side work?
 Sell an unused vehicle?
-A business client might consider a short-term loan, if the business is expecting a large financial payment shortly after taxes are due.
+A business client might consider a short-term loan if the business is expecting a large financial payment shortly after taxes are due.

 If necessary, you can help your client negotiate with the IRS.
 When a taxpayer shows good faith, the IRS is often willing to create a reasonable payment plan and in some cases, wave penalties.
 In extreme cases, the IRS could temporarily delay collection or offer a compromise.

-Education and communication secures committed clients
+Education and communication secure committed clients

-You are the champion for your clients, the expert who guides them through their tax preparation and guards them from the somewhat frightening IRS.
+You are the champion for your clients, the expert who guides them through their tax preparation and guards them against the somewhat frightening IRS.
 By advising and educating your clients and showing them ways to save money, you will secure your clients for the long term and increase your word-of-mouth referrals, which produce the best and most loyal customers.